Drinking wine, Larissa Manoela squats down with a red dress that is too small: “Upon the butt”

 “I was very well received at the station.
 I believe that I am living a very happy phase of my life.
 I have more time in my career as a child actress than as an actress”, said Larissa Manoela.

-“Now, I’m in a job that’s neither childish nor high school.
+“Now I’m in a job that’s not childish or high school.
 In addition, it is a period novel.
 I had the dream of making a character that was not contemporary”, he concluded.

 READ MORE ABOUT LARISSA MANOELA: